How helpful was this page?

 If items are still checked out after they should have been returned, run the Declare Missing Copies Lost utility.
 It will move all items that are currently checked out and were not inventoried to the Lost Copies system patron (barcode 1) and automatically charge the responsible patrons.

-Go to Tools > Utilities.
+Go to Operations > Utilities.

 - Select the Copies category.